Baumanar/bill-split/README.md

 Frontend serves at http://localhost:8080/

-The backend server address can be set by an env var in the .env file:
+The backend server address can be set by an env var in the `frontend/.env` file:

  `VUE_APP_BACK_ADDR ` (default `http://localhost:8010`)